Anaheim Ducks: Western Conference champions (2002–2003)

-New ownership, Selanne's return and franchise rebrand (2003–2008)
+New ownership, Selänne's return and franchise rebrand (2003–2008)

 After the 2002–03 season, Kariya promised to bring the Mighty Ducks back to the Stanley Cup Final the following year.
-However, Kariya left the Ducks in the summer and joined former teammate Teemu Selanne on the Colorado Avalanche.
+However, Kariya left the Ducks in the summer and joined former teammate Teemu Selänne on the Colorado Avalanche.
 During the 2003–04 season, the team regressed to a 29–35–10–8 record, finishing fourth in the division.

 During the 2004 off-season, Bryan Murray, who had wished to coach again, left the Ducks to join the Ottawa Senators.
 As the NHL and the National Hockey League Players' Association (NHLPA)'s labor dispute was headed towards a long lockout, Disney tried to sell the team but received a low offer of US$50 million, less than the franchise's original price.
 In 2005, Broadcom Corporation co-founder Henry Samueli of Irvine, California, and his wife Susan bought the Mighty Ducks from The Walt Disney Company for a reported US$75 million.
 Henry Samuelis, whose family was already managing Arrowhead Pond said of the sale, "Since we manage the Pond ... it seemed natural to purchase the team since Disney had it up for sale for quite a while."
 Brian Burke, former Vancouver Canucks general manager and president, was appointed general manager and executive vice-president of the Mighty Ducks on June 20, 2005.
 Shortly after, Babcock rejected an extension to stay with the Ducks, signing with Detroit instead.
 Thanks to a weighted draft lottery in which the Ducks had a 4.16% chance at first overall, they were able to get the second pick, which they used to select Bobby Ryan.